stickerface/docs/README.md

 When rendering the client side, it’s important to keep in mind that while rendering is instant and in many cases doesn’t perform any network requests, sometimes it does due to downloading some parts or elements which are not yet cached.

-###Roadmap
+### Roadmap
-1.Q1 2022
+- Q1 2022
- - Team hiring
+ 1. Team hiring
- - Start creating NFTs
+ 2. Start creating NFTs
- - Fine-tuning the app & SDK
+ 3. Fine-tuning the app & SDK

-2. Q2 2022
+- Q2 2022
-- NFTs created
+1. NFTs created
-- Launch marketing campaign
+2. Launch marketing campaign
-- First whitelist distribution
+3. First whitelist distribution
-- Private presale for TON Diamonds NFT holders
+4. Private presale for TON Diamonds NFT holders
-- First airdrops
+5. First airdrops

-3. Q3 2022
+- Q3 2022
-- Launch on GetGems NFT marketplace
+1. Launch on GetGems NFT marketplace
-- Active promotion in TON community and beyond
+2. Active promotion in TON community and beyond
-- Launch first collaborations between international brands and StickerFace NFT fashion marketplace
+3. Launch first collaborations between international brands and StickerFace NFT fashion marketplace

-4. Q4 2022
+- Q4 2022
-- Integrations with games, apps, and social media
+1. Integrations with games, apps, and social media
-- Exclusive airdrops of partnering NFTs
+2. Exclusive airdrops of partnering NFTs
-- Exclusive sales of partnering NFTs
+3. Exclusive sales of partnering NFTs
-- Bringing the characters to live with lottie-animations and 3D.
+4. Bringing the characters to live with lottie-animations and 3D.

+SDK refs:
 - https://github.com/stickerface/web-sdk
 - https://github.com/stickerface/android-sdk
 - https://github.com/stickerface/react-sdk